sidekiq-scheduler/sidekiq-scheduler/README.md

 ## Notes when running multiple applications in the same Redis database

+_NOTE_: **Although we support this option, we recommend having separate redis databases for each application.
+Choosing this option is at your own risk.**

 If you need to run multiple applications with differing schedules, the easiest way is to use a different Redis database per application.
 Doing that will ensure that each application will have its own schedule, web interface and statistics.

 However, you may want to have a set of related applications share the same Redis database in order to aggregate statistics and manage them all in a single web interface.
 To do this while maintaining a different schedule for each application, you can configure each application to use a different `key_prefix` in Redis.
 This prevents the applications overwriting each others' schedules and schedule data.